After steady progress over the last decade, we can now ship to consumers in 39 states. A visual overview:

 We are working actively to increase the number of states we can ship wine to (and open for our wine club).
 However, we are also committed to protecting our consumers from questionable or unscrupulous shipping practices.
 We only ship to states to which we are allowed by state law, and we mark our shipments clearly as wine.
 We use UPS and FedEx to ship our wine, and all shipments require an adult signature.
 If you live in a non-shipping state, we’re happy to help you find local retailers or wholesalers who carry our wine.
 Want help finding our wines?
 View our list of distributors, or contact us!

-There are several states currently debating direct shipping, including Indiana, Florida and Pennsylvania.
+There are several states currently debating direct shipping.
 Interested in making a difference at the state level?
 Support Free the Grapes.

-The current list of states to which we can ship wine is AK, CA, CO, DC, FL, GA, HI, ID, IL, IA, KS, ME, MD, MI, MN, MO, NE, NV, NH, NM, NY, NC, ND, OH, OR, SC, TN, TX, VT, VA, WA, WV, WI, WY.
+The current list of states to which we can ship wine is AK, AZ, CA, CO, DC, FL, GA, HI, ID, IL, IN, IA, KS, ME, MD, MA, MI, MN, MO, MT, NE, NV, NH, NM, NY, NC, ND, OH, OR, PA, SC, TN, TX, VT, VA, WA, WV, WI, WY.
 Interested in knowing as soon as we can ship to you?
 Sign up for our mailing list!

 Celebrate Paso Robles Harvest Wine Weekend with Tablas Creek.
 Join us in the tasting room all weeend for a first look at our flagship wines from the 2015 vintage: 2015 Esprit de Tablas and 2015 Esprit de Tablas Blanc.
 We will also of course have open a range of small-production treats.
 If you’re interested in an in-depth exploration of the property, tours will run daily at 10:30am and 2:00pm (except Saturday *see below) and reservations are recommended.